MbulaheniBrite-Restart/AWS-Restart-Program/Service Notes/VPC.md

 ## 🗺️ Scenario: Customized Network Deployment

-In this lab, you will use Amazon VPC to create your own VPC and add essential networking components to produce a customized network topology.
-You will also create security groups to control traffic to your EC2 instance.
+In this lab, i will use Amazon VPC to create my own VPC and add essential networking components to produce a customized network topology.
+I will also create security groups to control traffic to your EC2 instance.

-You will then configure and customize an EC2 instance to run a web server and launch it into the VPC, ensuring the final architecture aligns with the following customer diagram:
+I will then configure and customize an EC2 instance to run a web server and launch it into the VPC, ensuring the final architecture aligns with the following customer diagram:

 <img width="1380" height="662" alt="1" src="https://github.com/user-attachments/assets/dbeddbc8-cbef-42ec-b97c-413fdc1bbc30" />